GSA/piv-guides/Template-2.md

 To select an existing branch, do this:

   1. At the top left area of your GitHub repository directory window (for example, PIV-Guides repository), you will see the **_Branch_** button.
 Click on the button's down-arrow to select an existing branch.
-The branch (name) shown on the button is where your new Page will be stored.
+The branch (name) shown on the button indicates where your new Page will be stored.

   > Once you have selected an existing branch, go to [**Create a New Page for Your Guide**](#Create-a-New-Page-for-Your-Guide).